Jump to section

 A variety of different antibiotics are prescribed to treat bacterial infection in dogs.
 These drugs either kill bacteria outright (bactericidal) or they make it more difficult for the bacteria to grow and reproduce (bacteriostatic).
 Some antibiotics are broad-spectrum, meaning they are effective for a variety of different diseases, while others are narrow-spectrum since they mainly target one type of bacteria or infection.
 Antibiotics fall into different classes, based on their chemical structure and the mechanism with which they target bacteria.
 The most common and well known are the beta-lactam antibiotics, like penicillin, which prevent bacteria from forming a cell wall.
 Other classes of antibiotics can affect DNA synthesis or the production of necessary proteins in certain bacteria.

 Any drug has the potential for side-effects or allergic reaction.
 Side-effects refer to the negative effects the drug may have on the body, while allergic reaction describes an immune system response that targets the medication as a threat.
-While side-effects will be present to a greater or lesser degree in any dog taking the drug, allergic reactions are based on individual sensitivity to a specific medication.
-Unfortunately, antibiotics cause more allergic responses in dogs than any other group of drugs.
+Allergic reactions can occur based on individual sensitivity to a specific medication.
+While these reactions are uncommon, antibiotics do tend to cause more allergic responses in dogs than any other group of drugs.
 Most symptoms are typical of other histamine producing allergies; dogs may develop an itchy rash, and watery eyes or nose.
 Swelling of the face or even the respiratory tract is possible.
 In rare cases, dogs can have a severe, life-threatening reaction called anaphylactic shock.
 This can cause collapse, difficulty breathing and even death.

 Most owners won’t be aware of an allergic response until the antibiotic is prescribed to their dog.
 This is why it is important to watch dogs carefully anytime a new medication is started and get immediate treatment for symptoms that appear unusual or severe.
 All previous allergic reactions should be communicated to the veterinarian before an antibiotic is prescribed.
 If your dog has an allergic response to one antibiotic, it’s likely that he will experience a similar problem with other medications in the same class.